prb28/vscode-amiga-assembly/README.md

 ### Run and Debug with FS-UAE or WinUAE
 ![Debug](images/debug.gif)

+## New in 1.1
+- Memory read/write/readwrite watch breakpoint on WinUAE
+- Extension compressed with webpack (faster loading time)
+- Bug fixes

 ## Breaking change 1.0!

 The build system has been reviewed :